msho8/Scripts/README.md

 # Scripts
-Here is some scripts that related to the infrastructure operations like ip configuration, user creation, vsftp configuration etc.
+Here is some scripts that related to the infrastructure operations like ip configuration, user creation, sudoers configuration etc.
 Tahnks for your attention.